Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > NCERT Solutions - Marketing Management

 Store in a cool, dry place

-Q12: For buyers of consumer durable products, what ‘customer care services’ would you plan as a manager of a firm marketing new brand of motorcycle.
+Q12.
+For buyers of consumer durable products, what ‘customer care services’ would you plan as a manager of a firm marketing new brand of motorcycle.
 Discuss.

 Long Answer Type Questions

-Q1: What is marketing concept?
-How does it help in the effective marketing ofgoods and services.
+Q1.
+What is marketing concept?
+How does it help in the effective marketing of goods and services.

 How It Helps in Effective Marketing:

-Q2: What is marketing mix?
+Q2.
+What is marketing mix?
 What are its main elements?
 Explain.

 Product Mix: This aspect covers the features of a product, which include:

-• Range - the variety of products offered.
+• Range: Variety of products offered.

-• Quality - the standard of the product.
+• Quality: Standard of the product.

-• Size - the dimensions of the product.
+• Size: Dimensions of the product.

-• Labelling - the information provided on the product.
+• Labelling: Information provided on the product.

-• Packaging - how the product is wrapped or contained.
+• Packaging: How the product is wrapped or contained.

-• Branding - the identity of the product.
+• Branding: Identity of the product.

 Price Mix: This involves making decisions about:

-• Price determination - setting the product's price.
+• Price determination: Setting the product's price.

-• Discounts and allowances - reductions in price offered to customers.
+• Discounts and allowances: Reductions in price offered to customers.

 It also includes pricing objectives and policies.
 The price should cover production costs and selling expenses while ensuring a reasonable profit margin.
 The pricing strategy should consider costs, customer demand, and competition.